 Try a Pumpkin Noir from Marble Brewery or an OktoberFiesta Lager from Steel Bender Brewyard.
 Whichever Albuquerque brewery you choose you're sure to find a seasonal beer to scratch that pumpkin-flavored itch!

-Find more breweries in Albuquerque
+Find more fall beers in Albuquerque

 10. Visit Albuquerque's Most Haunted Places